Tec 5 Clifford Lyle Gibson

 The POWs were ordered to move and had no idea that they had started what became known as the death march.
 During the march, the POWs received no water and little food.
 It took the members of HQ Company six days to reach San Fernando.
 Once there, the POWs were put into a bull pen that had a fence around it.
 In one corner was a slit trench to be used as a toilet by the POWs.
 The surface of the trench moved since it was covered in maggots.
 The POWs had enough room to sit, but they could not lie down.

-How long the POWs remained in the bull pen is not known, but they most likely spent most of the day there until they were ordered to form 100 men detachments.
+How long the POWs remained in the bullpen is not known, but they most likely spent most of the day there until they were ordered to form 100 men detachments.
 After this was done, they were marched to the train station where 100 men were packed into small wooden boxcars used to haul sugarcane.
 The cars were known as "Forty or Eights" since they could hold forty men or eight horses.
 After the POWs were in the cars, the doors were closed.
 Those men who died remained standing until the living left the cars at Capas.
 From Capas, the POWs walked the last ten miles to Camp O'Donnell.

-According to records kept at by the medical staff at the camp, Tec 5 Clifford L. Gibson died from malaria and dysentery on Sunday, October 18, 1942.
-His time of death was approximately 8:00 in the morning.
+From records kept by the camp's medical staff, it is known that Clifford was admitted to the camp's hospital on July 28, 1942 suffering from dysentery and admitted to Building 9.
+Records also show that T/5 Clifford L. Gibson died from malaria and dysentery on Sunday, October 18, 1942, at approximately 8:00 in the morning.